Wanzi-Xiao/Cellinguist/README.md

 *This is a work in progress*

 ## Pretraining
-Currently, we can pretrain on an anndata formatted dataset using the following incantation:
+Currently, we can pretrain on an anndata formatted datasets using the following incantation:

 ```
 torchrun --nproc-per-node=2 training.py \